ABOUT HSS

 CONCERTS & PERFORMANCES

 HSS Students are expected to attend all nursing home performances (typically during regular HSS class times) and semester concerts, unless they have been excused by their teacher.
 Parents are encouraged to give their student's teacher as much advance notice as possible for absences.
 Small children are welcome at all performances and concerts, but parents are asked to prevent them from wandering and to remove crying/noisy children from the performance.
 Cameras may be used.
 Food and drink is not allowed inside the sanctuary.
 Parents are asked to bring a plate of treats/snacks to share during the refreshment time following concerts and to closely supervise younger children during this activity.
-Cleaning up spills and trash are the responsibility of students and parents.
+Cleaning up spills and trash is the responsibility of students and parents.

 ENSEMBLE GROUPS